norahmaryam/norahmaryam.github.io/content/posts/papermod/security-llms/index.md

 author: ["Norah Khan"]
 ---

- I conducted some research on some of the available LLMS.
+# Introduction

+Given that my background education is in Computer Science and my work experience is in security, I think it is only natural that I would be curious about the impact of LLMs in the security world.
+The first question to answer is what is an LLM?
+Basically, feeding a machine massive datasets which can help it make informed decisions based on that data.
+LLMs can close the gap between computer and human communication.
+There are two ways to train a machine: unsupervised and supervised.

+Unsupervised, like the name suggests, is when we give it a bunch of data and don't specifically tell it what to do with it.
+Whereas supervised LLMs are given specific instructions on how to handle the data it is being fed.
+Research shows that even an untrained LLM can detect spam, phishing, and other harmful communications.
+However, I have conducted some research on some of the already fine tuned LLMs out there.
+I believe these can make strong impacts in the security field to protect companies and individuals from harmful attacks.

+# Available Security LLMs

 Here's a summary of the top 5 open-source language models (LLMs) fine-tuned on security tasks, showcasing their capabilities and potential applications:

 1. **GPT-NeoX-20B and GPT-J-6B**: Developed by EleutherAI, these models are designed for advanced content generation, with GPT-NeoX-20B offering 20 billion parameters for research and GPT-J-6B providing a balance between performance and resource consumption for startups and medium-sized businesses【5†source】.